-Designing fonts is by no means an easy task, but FontCreator has many features that allow you to make awesome fonts.
+Designing fonts can be challenging, but FontCreator has many features that allow you to make awesome fonts.
 These tutorials will explain both basic and advanced topics and help you make fonts quickly and easily.

 After importing an image you might come to the conclusion your glyph either lacks quality (e.g. not enough points) or has too much detail (e.g. contains too many points).
 In this tutorial you'll find some recommendations that will lead to better import results.